swapp-ai/ifc-docs/README.md

 |                        |           |                                                                                                                   |
 | Other Annotation       | `type`    | `"Annotation"`                                                                                                    |
 |                        | `subtype` | `"text_note"`, `"matchline"` ...                                                                                  |
+# FAQ

+### Q1: What's wrong with...
+- **PDF** is a portable print ready format.
+It is not meant to be edited, processed nor manipulated.
+It is a format meant as a final deliverable.
+Document elements are stored as disjoint elements with very little intent or support for metadata.
+- **SVG** is a widely supported 2D vector format, meant primarily for visualization and 2D geometry presentations.
+It has rich support for presentation styling (via CSS).
+Although it is XML-based, and as such, may carry arbirary information, it is not generally meant to be used to carry such metadata.
+The elements of the file are geometric elements and not abstract but sematically meaningful components with geometric representations.
+- **DWG** is a proprietary binary format not designed for openness and interoperability.
+It is often used as a final 2D layer between some proprietary software platforms but not generally meant to support back-and-forth interchange between full-fledged BIM systems.

+### Q2: Most viewers will not show these 2D documents!
+Untrue.

+Indeed, rich IFC styling support varies widely between different IFC viewers.
+In particular, advanced styling specifications like fonts, hatching, colors and line styles are often only partially supported.
+However, most of the viewers we tested show the 2D geometries as expected.
+See sample screenshots [coming soon].

 # Additional Notes